geraldmc/geraldmc.github.io/_posts/2016-12-13-luigi-in-orbit.md

   --bands 345
 {% endhighlight %}

 I've said nothing about the supporting software required to run landsat-util.
-The tool requires some amount of infrastructure and there may be performance and dependency issues when running it locally.
+The tool requires some amount of infrastructure and there may be performance and dependency issues when running locally.
 For now I'll issue a promissary note with the suggestion that to more easily get landsat-util up and running, [Docker](https://www.docker.com/) is your friend.

 <!-- [Libra](https://libra.developmentseed.org/) is a browser for open Landsat 8 data that may also be used to browse, filter, sort, and download satellite imagery. -->